-You probably are already aware of some of the best free video editors for Linux but not everyone needs all the features offered.
+You probably already know some of the best free video editors for Linux, but not everyone needs all the features offered.

-Would you rather choose to explore a full-fledged video editor just to perform a simple trim operation or prefer a quick tool to help you trim the video?
+Would you rather explore a full-fledged video editor to perform a simple trim operation, or prefer a quick tool to help you trim the video?

-Of course, it would depend on your personal preferences and what you’d want to do with the video.
-But, for the majority of the users, a tool that makes it super easy to trim a video will be the preference.
+Of course, it would depend on your preferences and what you want to do with the video.
+But, for most users, a tool that makes it super easy to trim a video will be the solution.

-Video Trimmer is an open-source application that helps in trimming video clips without re-encoding them.
+Video Trimmer is an open-source application that helps trim video clips without re-encoding them.

-So, basically, you’ll be able to trim videos without losing the original quality.
+So, you’ll be able to trim videos without losing the original quality.

-You can manually set the time range to trim or just drag the region to trim using the mouse.
-Of course, it could take a while to manually set the timestamp if it’s a long video file and you don’t know where to look at.
+You can manually set the time range to trim, or drag the region to trim using the mouse.
+Of course, manually setting the timestamp could take a while if it’s a long video file and you don’t know where to look.

 To give you an idea, take a look at the screenshot below to see the options available when using Video Trimmer:

-Video Trimmer uses ffmpeg underneath it.
-What it does can be done easily using ffmpeg commands in the terminal.
-But then not everyone wants to use terminal for cutting part of a video.
+Video Trimmer uses FFmpeg underneath it.
+What it does can be done easily using FFmpeg commands in the terminal.
+But then, not everyone wants to use the terminal for cutting part of a video.
 Tools like Video Trimmer help such people (like me).

-For some reason, if you want to look for an alternative to this, you may try VidCutter as well.
-Of course, you can always rely on top video editors available for Linux (like OpenShot) to trim videos along with the ability to perform some advanced operations.
+For some reason, if you want to look for an alternative, you may also try VidCutter.
+Of course, you can always rely on top video editors available for Linux (like OpenShot) to trim videos, along with the ability to perform some advanced operations.

 What do you think about using “Video Trimmer” on Linux?
 Do you already have another favorite video-trimming tool?
 Let me know your thoughts in the comments below!